Home AsiaOn the olive oil trail in Anatolia, Turkey

 Link to book a room

 This restaurant, specializing in seafood and fish, has a beautiful location with a view of the sea.
-You can savor various traditional dishes of Turkish gastronomy, such as salads, grilled foods, and fish.
+You can enjoy varied dishes traditional to Turkish gastronomy, such as salads, grilled meats, and fish.

-It was during this meal that I tested for the first time the local pastis, Raki, a drink based on brandy and anise that the Turks consume a lot.
-It is probably not the best pairing possible with a grilled fish (it is even discouraged!), but as an aperitif, it’s nice (if you like pastis).
+It was during this meal that I tested for the first time the local pastis, Raki, a drink based on brandy and anise that the Turks consume enormously.
+It is probably not the best possible match with grilled fish (it is even advised against!), however as an aperitif, it is nice (if you like pastis).

 Oksa Marina Balık Restaurant